-NOTE: These policies and procedures supplement Section 7 of the APA California Bylaws.
-(Adopted 2014)
+NOTE: These policies and procedures supplement Article 7 of the APA California Bylaws.
+(Updated in 2016)

 PREAMBLE

-This document describes the election policies and procedures of the American Planning Association California (APA California), which were initially adopted by the APA Board of Directors in June 1, 2011 and amended June 20, 2014.
-It is the intent of the organization to have a dignified, transparent, and equitable professional election process designed to provide the members a diversity of choices, educate them as to the positions of the candidates, and allow them to make informed choices about the future of their organization.
+This document describes the election policies and procedures of the American Planning Association, California Chapter (APA California), which were initially adopted by the APA Board of Directors on June 1, 2011 and amended June 20, 2014.
+This policy and procedure was amended again in June 2019 to become consistent with the Chapter’s use of APA National’s consolidated election process.

-Potential candidates for APA California office should submit their Biographical Background and Position Statement to the Nominating Committees.
-Potential candidates and all members actively involved in the election process are encouraged to focus on issues and ideas affecting the future and betterment of the organization.
-Potential candidates who are not slated as nominated candidates will have the option of seeking to become petition candidates.

-These policies and procedures are designed to ensure a candidate nomination and election process that encourages all members, who have an interest and potential for Chapter leadership, to consider running for office.
-The policies and procedures also serve to encourage members to become informed about the candidates and to vote for those that they believe will provide the appropriate vision and leadership for the organization.
+The purpose of this Policy and Procedure is to ensure a dignified, transparent, equitable and professional election process that provides members a diversity of choices, educates them as to the positions of the candidates, and allows them to make informed choices about the future of their organization.
+This policy and procedure is also designed to provide a process that encourages all members who have an interest and potential for Chapter leadership to consider running for office and to encourage members to become informed about the candidates and vote for those that they believe will provide the appropriate vision and leadership for the Chapter.
+In keeping with the organization’s Guiding Values of Inclusion and Diversity, a diverse pool of candidates that have been historically underrepresented on the Board will be actively sought.

+A Leadership Development and Recruitment Session shall be held at the annual Chapter Conference (as part of the Conference Program).
+This session will inform members about service and leadership opportunities within the Chapter organization.
+Additional information about Chapter offices and the election process may also be shared during individual Section meetings that occur in the fall and winter.
+As part of the recruitment process, APA California will provide information online about each position, including job descriptions, time commitment and qualities required to serve in the position.
+Interested members can sign up for future correspondence and updates on opportunities to seek a Chapter or Section leadership position.

+Potential candidates and all members actively involved in the election process are encouraged to focus on issues and ideas affecting the future and betterment of the Chapter.
+Potential candidates who are not slated as nominated candidates will have the option of seeking office as petition candidates.

 1.0 - ELECTIONS